Question-Score Identity Detection (Q-SID)

 - clusters any student/partner pairs that share unusually high Collusion Scores into small Collusion Groups of typically two to five students.

-Q-SID was developed by researchers in the Department of Statistics at UCLA for the wider academic community.
-Its goals are fourfold: One, to identify those students most likely to have colluded; Two, to protect the majority of students who obey their school‘s honor code by ensuring that they receive the grade that they deserve, not a lower one; Three, to deter cheating by informing students in advance that their exams will be screed by Q-SID; Four, to allow departments and institutions to measure collusion system-wide and thereby establish more informed policies.
-Read this Article for evidence that Q-SID deters cheating.
+Q-SID's goals are fourfold: One, to identify those students most likely to have colluded; Two, to protect the majority of students who obey their school's honor code by ensuring that they receive the grade that they deserve, not a lower one; Three, to deter cheating by informing students in advance that their exams will be screed by Q-SID; Four, to allow departments and institutions to measure collusion system-wide and thereby establish more informed policies.
+For discussion of the importance of using quantitative methods such as Q-SID to address collusion, read this Forbes article and listen to this podcast.

 Q-SID does not store users' data or require registration.
+Nor does it record IP address, location or other user information.
 The Q-SID team would, however, welcome feedback on its performance.
 Feel free to email us about your experience with Q-SID at qsid@stat.ucla.edu.